SwissDataScienceCenter/renku/docs/how-to-guides/own_machine/session-running-remotely.rst

 Clean up unused Docker objects
 ------------------------------
-As you run renku sessions, the docker images used in each session will accumulate on your machine.
+As you run renku sessions, the docker images used in each session will accumulate on the remote machine.
 We suggest you occasionally prune docker containers you don't need anymore so they don't take up space on your machine.

 For example, you can use the following commands to remove all docker images created more than 24 hours ago: